 Matcha caffeine is a long-kept secret because it helps you focus and get on your game.
 The energy you get from green tea caffeine is long-lasting.
 In practice, the effect of the green tea will keep you relaxed, instead of restless.

 The worst feeling is that of the jitters.
 This is the feeling you get when you drink too much coffee.
 You feel as if you could shoot off into outer space, restless, and hoping to calm down soon.
 This is common and doesn’t indicate that there is anything wrong wo9th your body.
-In fact, this is a natural effect because many other drinks don’t have the power combination of caffeine and l-theanine.
+In fact, this is a natural effect because many other drinks don’t have the powerful combination of caffeine and l-theanine.
 This comes naturally to the plants that make matcha green tea -- the Camelia Sinensis.